mindspore-ai/mindscience/MindSPONGE/applications/MEGAProtein/README.md

 MEGA-Protein mainly consists of three parts:

 - **Protein Structure Prediction Tool MEGA-Fold** The nerual network architecture of this tool is the same as AlphaFold, and [MMseqs2](https://www.biorxiv.org/content/10.1101/2021.08.15.456425v1.full.pdf)<sup>[3]</sup> is applied to query MSA data(refer to ColabFold).
 The end-to-end speed is increased by 2-3 times compared with the original version.
-With memory optimization, MEGA-Fold supports longer sequence prediction (up to 3072 with 32GB RAM Ascend910).
+With memory optimization, MEGA-Fold supports longer sequence prediction, up to 2048 with 32GB RAM Ascend910 (it can support 3072 length sequence inference with [Pipeline](https://gitee.com/mindspore/mindscience/tree/master/MindSPONGE/src/mindsponge/pipeline/models/megafold) mode).
 MEGA-Fold is also trainable, models trained on our PSP training dataset won the first place in the CAMEO-3D contest in April 2022.

 <div align=center>
 <img src="../../docs/megafold_contest.png" alt="MEGA-Fold won the first place in the CAMEO-3D contest in April 2022" width="600"/>
 </div>

 - **MSA Generation Tool MEGA-EvoGen** This tool significantly improves the prediction speed of single sequence, and can help predictive models such as MEGA-Fold/AlphaFold2 to maintain/improve the accuracy when there is less MSA (few shot) or even no MSA (zero-shot).
 This model aims to make accurate predictions in MSA-deficient scenarios such as "orphan sequences", highly mutated sequences and artificial proteins.
+It can support 768 length sequence inference with 32GB RAM Ascend910.
 It won the first place in the CAMEO-3D contest in July 2022.

 <div align=center>
 <img src="../../docs/evogen_contest.jpg" alt="MEGA-EvoGen wins CAMEO-3D monthly 1st" width="600"/>
 </div>

 - **Protein Structure Assessment Tool MEGA-Assessment** This tool evaluates the prediction accuracy of each residue in the protein structure and the inter-residue distance error.
 It further optimizes the protein structure based on the evaluation results.
+It can support 2048 length sequence inference with 32GB RAM Ascend910.
 This method obtains the CAMEO-QE No. 1 on the monthly list in July 2022.

 <div align=center>
 <img src="../../docs/assess_contest.png" alt="MEGA-Assessment wins CAMEO-QE monthly 1st" width="600"/>